SymfonyCasts/symfony-ux/sfcasts/turbo/frame-redirect.md

 *will* add a `Turbo-Frame` header.
 You can see it all the way down here under request headers... there it is: `Turbo-Frame: product-info`.

-But when navigate directly to the product admin area and look at *that* AJAX request, down here, there is *no* `Turbo-Frame` header.
+But when navigate directly to the product admin area and look at *that* Ajax request, down here, there is *no* `Turbo-Frame` header.
 This means we can detect whether a request is being loaded inside a turbo frame from inside of Symfony!